 Contact your health plan to find out if they have home-delivered meals as part of their plan and if you're eligible to receive them.

 The 1965 Older Americans Act (OAA) introduced federal nationwide support for a variety of programs and services geared specifically toward seniors, including AAAs, which are local-level nonprofit organizations designed to address the needs and concerns of older individuals.

 The OAA includes support for nutrition programs, including grants for both home-delivered meals and congregate meal services (i.e., feeding people in-person in a group setting).
 These grants are funded at the federal level, meaning recipients receive the meals at no cost to them.

 Unlike Medicaid- and Medicare-related benefits, OAA-funded nutrition programs do not have membership requirements.
 However, participation is usually limited to individuals who are 60 years of age or older.

-How to access: Look up your local AAA and contact them directly to learn more about their nutrition programs.
+Look up your local AAA and contact them directly to learn more about their nutrition programs.

-Keep in mind, there are no laws prohibiting participation in more than one program.
+- There are no laws prohibiting participation in more than one program.
 For example, an individual can receive meals through both their health plan and local AAA, even if the programs have different eligibility requirements and terms.

 Likewise, individuals who receive SNAP assistance can also receive meals through a health plan or AAA at the same time without penalty — the receipt of meals does not impact the level of assistance an individual may receive through SNAP or their health plan.
 This is good to know since other government programs like unemployment payments can diminish the level of assistance an individual can receive through SNAP.